ilockworth/GlamMates/README.md

 •	App Description:

 GlamMates will serve as an on demand beauty service platform.
-Users will be able to search the nearest beauty, hair and nail salons with the click of a button.
-This will allow users to locate the nearest salons and book appointments.
+Users will be able to search for the nearest beauty, hair and nail salons with the click of a button.
+This will allow users to locate the nearest salons while facilitating the process.

 •	API: The API you are using and the information you plan to get from it. https://www.yelp.com/developers/v3/manage_app?app_created=True